elixir-tools/elixir-tools.dev/_posts/2023-10-19-update-volume-4.md

 This is a big one that a lot of people have been waiting for!

-With v0.14.0, preliminary support for auto-completions have been released, gated by an experimental flag.
+With v0.14.0, preliminary support for auto-completions has been released, gated by an experimental flag.
 The reason for the flag is so that if there is any instability, a user can toggle it off until more patches have been released.

 This initial release includes support for the following types of completion candidates: